rSchleckser/FlashChat/README.md

 # FlashChat
-A chatting application that will soon be operational
+A chatting application that is currently operational, but will be updated in the future.